vserova/book/pages/ch_proj.md

 The type information for each class is defined in a separate static [CTypeInfo](ch_ser.html#ch_ser.typeinfo.html_ctypeinfo_ref) object, which can be accessed by all instances of that class.
 This is a very powerful device, which allows for the implementation of many features generally found only in languages which have built-in class reflection.
 Using the Toolkit's serializable objects will require some familiarity with the usage of this type information, and several sections of this manual cover these topics (see [Runtime Object Type Information](ch_ser.html#ch_ser.typeinfo.html) for a general discussion).

-<a name="ch-proj.locate-ser-objects"></a>
+<a name="ch_proj.locate_ser_objects"></a>

 #### Locating and browsing serializable objects in the C++ Toolkit

 The top level of the [include/objects](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/objects) subtree is a set of subdirectories, where each subdirectory includes the public header files for a separately compiled library.
 Similarly, the [src/objects](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/objects) subtree includes a set of subtrees containing the source files for these libraries.
 Finally, your `build/objects` directory will contain a corresponding set of build subtrees where these libraries are actually built.

 If you checked out the entire C++ SVN tree, you may be surprised to find that initially, the `include/objects` subtrees are empty, and the subdirectories in the `src/objects` subtree contain only ASN.1 modules.
 This is because both the header files and source files are auto-generated from the ASN.1 specifications by the [datatool](ch_app.html#ch_app.datatool) program.
-As described in [Working within the C++ source tree](#ch-proj.inside-tree), you can build everything by running `make all_r` in the build directory.
+As described in [Working within the C++ source tree](#ch_proj.inside_tree), you can build everything by running `make all_r` in the build directory.

 ***Note:*** If you would like to have the `objects` libraries built locally, you **must** use the `--with-objects` flag when running the **configure** script.